jarroyoesp/Koin-Example/README.md

 }
 ```

-In you Application wrapper you have to start Koin:
+In you Application wrapper you have to start Koin indicating which modules you want to load:
 ```
 class App: Application() {